Diving in Tubbataha Reef, Philippines - Bluewater Dive Travel

 Tubbataha Liveaboards

-Tubbataha can only be dived via liveaboard and liveaboard diving in Tubbataha occurs during a short diving season from March to June each year.
-Due to this, liveaboard trips to Tubbataha fill up early, so plan your trip well in advance!
+Tubbataha can only be dived via liveaboard during a short diving season from March to June each year.
+Tubbataha liveaboards fill up early, so plan your trip well in advance!

 Find available liveaboards in Tubbataha or check out other liveaboards in the Philippines.

 Tubbataha Reefs is a UNESCO World Heritage site located in the Sulu Sea to the east of Palawan.
-The region's remote location along with challenging access make it one of the healthiest and least exploited areas of reef in the world.
+The region's remote location, combined with challenging access and limited diving season, make it one of the healthiest and least exploited areas of reef in the world.
 Throughout the 100,000 hectares of the spectacular reef system, divers lucky enough to visit will discover a wide array of pristine coral gardens mixed with steep walls dropping down into the deep blue.
-Tubbataha park area is an important fish spawning and breeding site and is significant in terms of global marine life species diversity and richness.
+Tubbataha Park area is an important fish spawning and breeding site and is significant in terms of global marine life species diversity and richness.

 Back to Menu